-The holidays are upon us, and most people are contemplating what they’re thankful for.
-As they reflect, they will share their gratitude with others.
-But for many women, accepting gratitude and appreciation can be tough.
-Women often downplay, deflect, or distract from their accomplishments when praised, a habit often borne out of low self-esteem or for fear of seeming arrogant.
+For many women, accepting gratitude and appreciation can be tough.
+They often downplay, deflect, or distract from their accomplishments when praised, a habit often borne out of low self-esteem or for fear of seeming arrogant.

-This refusal to accept recognition and praise has the potential to hurt women’s careers.
+This refusal to accept recognition and praise has the potential to hurt your career.
 As it is, women are receiving less credit for their work than men, according to research from New York University’s Madeleine Heilman.
 The number of women in executive positions pales dramatically compared to men: women only make up 19% of executives in the C-Suite.

-The ability to accept recognition isn’t the only barrier to gender equity in the workplace, but this holiday season, it’s a good place to start.
+The ability to accept recognition isn’t the only barrier to gender equity in the workplace, but it’s a good place to start.
 By examining the ways most women avoid praise, we can gain a better picture of why they do so and how they can stop.

 “I could have finished it sooner”